-Due to the their synthetic materials, masks can’t typically be recycled.
-However, on top of that, PPE from medical institutions, like hospitals and nursing homes, are considered biohazard waste, meaning they definitely can’t be recycled.
+Due to their synthetic materials, masks can’t typically be recycled.
+However, on top of that, PPE from medical institutions, like hospitals and nursing homes, is considered biohazard waste, meaning it definitely can’t be recycled.

 According to Laurent Lombard of Opération Mer Propre, a French nonprofit focused on ocean ecology, the two billion masks ordered by their country alone pose a significant threat to the surrounding Mediterranean Sea, where elastic straps get tangled on wildlife (be sure to cut your straps if you don’t recycle your disposable masks).